felipebrandaoc/Challenge-PagoNxt/README.md

 The last example contains the expected behaviour when we have a invalid body.
 But when we call the create resource service with a invalid body, we have a status code 201 instead.

 The same thing happens with some other services, like PATCH and DELETE.
 This way, would be a huge thing to include scenarios where we don't have always success to improve our application's quality and also our confidence on what we are developing.

+That being said, a good improvement on our API and our test scenarios would be to include behaviours that is not always related with success scenarios.
+For example, when we try to create a resource with a invalid body or any other invalid parameter, the API could treat it and return properly a status code for the situation, this way we can increase our coverage and avoid a lot of issues in the future.